We are seeking community minded people who are looking for a challenging way to give back!

 - Responding to emergencies and public service calls as a member of the fire department and performing the duties associated with the call response

-- Acting in a professional manor while representing the Fort Qu'Appelle Fire Department
+- Acting in a professional manner while representing the Fort Qu'Appelle Fire Department

 - Driving and operating fire apparatus